syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 ## Adding ListView in tab view

-## UseCase Sample with Contacts Information stored in a ListView
+## UseCase Sample with Contacts Information stored as a ListView in TabView Control

 Create a view model class with the `ContactsInfo` collection property, which is initialized with required number of data objects.